-Any deficiencies or weaknesses in regard to child protection policy and procedures are remedied without delay, and the Head organizes an annual review of the school's policies and procedures relating to safeguarding and how the above duties have been discharged.
+Any deficiencies or weaknesses identified in regard to the Safeguarding and Child Protection policy and procedures must be remedied without delay.
+The Head of School authorizes an annual review of the school's policies and procedures relating to safeguarding and how the above duties have been discharged.

-For detailed procedures regarding the reporting and investigation of child abuse, please refer to the following documents, which are on file with the designated safeguarding lead.
+For detailed procedures regarding the reporting and investigation of child abuse, please refer to the following documents, which are on file with the DSL.

-- 1. 'Children missing education,' September 2016 - 2.
-'Keeping children safe in education: Statutory guidance for schools and colleges,' September 2021 - 3.
-'Sexual violence and sexual harassment between children in schools and colleges,' September 2021 - 4.
-'What to do if you think a child is being abused,' March 2015 - 5.
-'Working together to safeguard children,' 8th edition, July 2018
+- 1. Children missing education, September 2016 - 2.
+Keeping children safe in education: Statutory guidance for schools and colleges - 3.
+What to do if you're worried a child is being abused, March 2015 - 4.
+Working together to safeguard children, December 2023

-Please also refer to the following documents in ASL's Forms and Documents:
+Please also refer to the following documents in ASL's forms and documents: